nicofh/ruby-text2sql/README.md

 # Ruby::Text2sql

-Text2SQL is a gem designed to generate SQL queries from natural language inputs.
-It leverages machine learning models to interpret schema files and user inputs, generating SQL queries that can be executed and returning results in a human-readable format.
+**Chat with your Database!**

+How It Works?

+Text2SQL takes:
+- **Your natural language Query** (in any language).
+- **Your OpenAI API Key** to process the query.
+- **Your Database Schema** to understand table structures.

+Using these, Text2SQL generates SQL queries, executes them, and returns results in a human-readable format—simplifying data access for both developers and non-developers.

 ## Installation